dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 * `Optional (Optional Bool)`

-  All of the following values have this type:
+  All of the following values share this type:

   ```dhall
   Some (Some True)